MA Community Colleges Transfer Principles

 C. Grades higher than C (2.00) may be required for admission to certain programs, for use as pre-requisite courses and for application of credit to certain program requirements.
 See the college catalog for specific program requirements.

 D. Grades of Pass (P), Satisfactory (S), or similar grades will transfer only when official transcripts indicate that such grades are equivalent to a grade of C or higher.

 Residency Requirement/Maximum Transfer Credit Allowed

-HCC requires students to complete at least one half (50%) of the credits of the first associate degree at HCC in order to graduate (referred to as the residency requirement).
-Transfer of up to the remaining one half of the credits will depend upon the associate degree program’s requirements and elective options.
+HCC requires students to complete at least one quarter (25%) of the credits of the first associate degree at HCC in order to graduate (referred to as the residency requirement).
+Transfer of up to the remaining three quarters (75%) of the credits will depend upon the associate degree program's requirements and elective options.
 An additional fifteen (15) credits, over and above the credits required for the first degree, are required for a second and subsequent degree.

 Alternative Sources of Credit

 A. Credit will be granted for satisfactory scores on Advanced Placement (AP) examinations based on HCC’s policies.
 For information about Advanced Placement credit please see the list of exams and HCC’s equivalent credit.

 B. Credit will be granted for satisfactory scores on College-Level Examination Program (CLEP) examinations based on HCC’s policies.
 For information about College-Level Examination Program credit, please click here.

 C. Official score reports from the College Board are required in order to receive credit for AP and CLEP.